• Home

 Reply

-2. [email protected] faucets world says
+2. Harvey@all faucets world

 This was a fantastic step-by-step walk through of all the steps that I needed to fix my own leaking faucet.
 It had been leaking forever, and like you said, it was easy to say that I’d get around to it someday.
 Thanks to this, I actually went and got the things I needed to and fixed it.
 Thanks for motivating me!